-36. In consideration of the above paragraphs, I find that the Prosecution have complied with section 480(1)(a) of the Criminal Code in its application to join the counts of the 2017 the 2017 Indictment, and in doing so, I am not satisfied that the Accused is likely to be prejudiced by such joinder.
+36. In consideration of the above paragraphs, I find that the Prosecution have complied with section 480(1)(a) of the Criminal Code in its application to join the counts of the 2017 Indictment with the counts of the 2019 Indictment in that they are founded on the same act.
+I accordingly order that the charges in the 2019 Indictment be joined with the charges of the 2017 Indictment, and in doing so, I am not satisfied that the Accused is likely to be prejudiced by such joinder.